-To make an 'in-year' application for years 7 -11, you should complete an 'in-year' application form online via Bradford City Council (visit Bradford City Council website).
+To make an 'in-year' application for years R -6, you should complete an 'in-year' application form which is available on the Bradford local authority website (visit Bradford.gov.uk/admissions).
 You can apply for a place at multiple schools at the same time.
 Your application will be sent to all schools you have applied to at the same time.